DEVLeon06/disable_ammunation_sounds/README.md

    git clone https://github.com/DEVLeon06/disable_ammunation_sounds.git
    ```

-2. **Copy to your game directory**
+2. **Put into your resource folder**
-   - Copy the files to your main game directory
+   - Put the script into your resource or desired folder

-3. **Activate**
+3. **starting the script**
-   - Start the game and the script will be automatically active
+   - In your server.cfg add the line: ensure disable_ammunation_sounds
+   - restart your Server and you are Ready to Go!

 ## 📖 Usage

-The script is automatically loaded when you start the game.
+The script is plug and play.
 No further configuration is required.

 ## 🔧 Requirements

-- Game: Grand Theft Auto (Modding required)
-- Modding Framework: [Add framework requirements here]
+- None

 ## 📝 License

-This project is licensed under the [Add license here] license.
+This project is licensed under the MIT license.

 ## 🤝 Contributing